 Causes of Basil Black Spots

-If the spots are from a fungal infection, there are several culprits to choose from, all commonly referred to as blight.
-Because they are all caused by fungi, the diagnosis, symptoms and treatments are generally the same as well.
+If the spots are from a fungal infection, there are several culprits to choose from.
+They are all commonly referred to as blight.
+Because they are all caused by fungi, the diagnosis, symptoms, and treatments are quite similar.